zackforbing/ruby-submissions/1510/12_the_pivot.md

 #### Technical Scores

-* Test-Driven Development:
+* Test-Driven Development: 2: Project shows gaps in test usage/coverage/design (85 - 90% coverage).
-* Code Quality:
+* Code Quality: 3+: Project demonstrates solid code quality and MVC principles.
-* Git Workflow:
+* Git Workflow: 3: Developers make small, atomic commits to document their process and use pull requests to introduce new code to their codebase.
+Developers use pull requests to introduce new code their codebase and give feedback before merging them in.

 ## Group: Brant Wellman & Jordan Lawler & Charissa Lawrence

 Technical Assessor:
-Client Assessor:
+Client Assessor: Josh M.

 GitHub:

 Production Link:

 Technical Notes:
-Client Notes:
+Client Notes: Several features broken in production.

 ### Scores

 #### Client Scores

-* Completion:
+* Completion: 2: Team completed most of the user stories and requirements set by the client.
-* Organization:
+* Organization: 3: Team used a project management tool to keep their project organized.
-* User Experience:
+* User Experience: 2: Project exhibits some gaps in the UX.
-* Extensions:
+* Extensions: 2: Developers attempted to implement extensions using technologies not covered in class but it did not result in a delivered feature.

 #### Technical Scores